How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Introduction and main results

 for a given probability distribution $p=(p_k)_{k \in \N}\subseteq [0,1]^\N$ such that $\sum_{k=1}^\infty p_k=1 $ and $\sum_{k=1}^\infty p_k k < \infty$. \end{defn}

 Note that the form of the selection term ensures the duality to {\em on/off branching Brownian motion} with general (not necessarily binary) branching mechanism.
-In fact, this branching mechanism is precisely given by the probability distribution $(p_k)$, i.e., the probability to see $k+1$ offspring in a branching event (which happen with overall rate $\kappa$) is precisely $p_k$ (cf.\ e.g.\ \cite{AT00}).
+In fact, this branching mechanism is precisely given by the probability distribution $(p_k)_{k\in\N}$, i.e., the probability to see $k+1$ offspring in a branching event (which happen with overall rate $\kappa$) is precisely $p_k$.
+Also note that Equation \eqref{eq:F-KPP:with_seed_bank} is the special case of \eqref{eq:FKPPDormancy} with $p_1=1$ and $\kappa s(u)\equiv s$.

 The second variant is distinguished from the previous one by moving the Laplacian from the first to the second component:

 \begin{defn}[F-KPP equation with dormancy, variant II: spore model] The initial value problem associated with the {\em F-KPP equation with dormancy, variant II} is given by the coupled system